 Plus if you're looking for living room ideas (opens in new tab) that are calming, even in the busiest of households, this is the color to choose.

-‘With blue being one of the world’s longest standing most popular colors, it’s safe to say it’s been added to the timeless palette’, adds Kelly Collins, head of creative at Swyft.
-‘It’s hard to go wrong with this elegant, rich colour.’
+‘With blue being one of the world’s longest standing most popular colors, it’s safe to say it’s been added to the timeless palette’, adds Kelly Collins, head of creative at Swyft (opens in new tab).
+‘It’s hard to go wrong with this elegant, rich color.’

-Blue’s adaptable nature means it works especially well in a living room, a part of the home that can take on many functions, from home office to playroom.
+Blue room ideas' adaptable nature means they work especially well in a living room, a part of the home that can take on many functions, from home office to playroom.